-With ORDEREDDISTRIBUTE (GlobatCt-Model), 16 of the 20 instances are solved and proved to be optimal in less than one minute (15 of them in less than 12 seconds), while the other model proves optimality only for 8 of the 20 instances.
-This latter model is not able to find a solution in a time less than 10 minutes for the 12 remaining instances.
-A few instances remain hard for the two models, since the optimum value cannot be found in less than 10 minutes.
+With Ordered Distribute (Globat Ct-Model), 16 of the 20 instances are solved and proved to be optimal in less than one minute (15 of them in less than 12 s), while the other model proves optimality only for 8 of the 20 instances.
+This latter model is not able to find a solution in a time less than 10 min for the 12 remaining instances.
+A few instances remain hard for the two models, since the optimum value cannot be found in less than 10 min.
 This is not surprising since searching for the minimum sum of over-loads in a soft cumulative problem (and proving optimality) is known to be a difficult problem.

-3http://www.emn.fr/z-info/choco-solver/index.html

-VII.
-EXTENSIONS OF ORDEREDDISTRIBUTE
+7. Ordered Distribute with Range Variables

-A natural extension of OrderedDistribute is to consider that maximum number of occurrences of values are not scalar integers but a set of range variables.
+A natural extension of Ordered Distribute is to consider that maximum number of occurrences of values are not scalar integers but a set of range variables.
 We distinguish two cases.

-The first one is the definition directly obtained from in Definition 3 by replacing I{max} by a set of range variables.
-The second one is a more useful extension of OrderedDistribute, where the number of values greater than or equal to a given value v should be equal to the value of its range variable.
+- The first one is obtained by replacing in Definition 3.3 the integer array I{max} by an array of range variables R: the number of values greater than or equal to a given value v should be less than the value of its range variable in R. - The second one is similar to the first one except that the number of values greater than or equal to a given value v should be equal to the value of its range variable in R.

-A. OrderedDistributeRangeLeq
+7.1.
+Ordered Distribute Range Leq

-Definition 7 (ORDEREDDISTRIBUTERANGELEQ): In a ORDEREDDISTRIBUTERANGELEQ(X, T, R), we use the parameters described in Definition 3 except that R is a set of range variables.
-Given an assignment A(X), ORDEREDDISTRIBUTE(X, T, R) is satisfied iff the two following constraints are satisfied.
+Definition 7.1.
+In a Ordered Distribute Range Leq.
+(X, T, R), we use the param-In a Ordered Distribute Range Leq.
+(X, T, R), we use the parameters described in Definition 3.3 except that R is a set of range variables.
+Given an assignment A(X), Ordered Distribute (X, T, R) is satisfied iff the two following constraints are satisfied.

-1) $$\#(T[0], A(X)) \ge |X| - R[1].$$
+(1) $$\#(T[0], A(X)) \ge |X| - R[1].$$

-2) $$\forall i = 0, ..., |T| - 1, \#(\geq T[i], A(X)) \leq R[i]$$
+(2) $\forall i = 0, ..., |T| - 1, \#(\ge T[i], A(X)) \le R[i]$